 University of Victoria Professor Chris Darimont, also the science director for the Raincoast Conservation Foundation, hopes that this partnership between the university and the First Nations will provide a new model for how societies and governments manage and interact with resources.
 Darimont quotes a recently published Stanford University study that showed that ecotourism provided more economic stability to the area than did bear hunting.
 While both trophy and the resident hunt proved to provide $1.1 million to the local economy, bear-viewing tourism was worth $15.2 million.
 Bear viewing also employs a lot more people on the coast than bear hunting does: while hunting created about four or five jobs, the bear-viewing industry provided more than a hundred.

-Watch the 18-minute film titled Great Bear, below, produced in participation with the Heiltsuk and Kitasoo/Xai’Xais Nations.
+Watch the 18-minute film titled Great Bear by clicking here.
+It was produced in participation with the Heiltsuk and Kitasoo/Xai’Xais Nations.
 As Darimont says in the film, in order to extract the most economic value from the bears in the Great Bear Rain Forest, “don’t shoot them once with a gun, but again and again with a camera.”

 Here’s to finding your true places and natural habitats,